thatOneGuyWifi/tbfe/README.md

 To run tbfe, type `./tbfe` (or the name of the compiled code).
 If you made an alias type the name of the alias (e.g `tbfe`)

-## License

-This project is licensed under the GNU General Public License v3.0 (GPL v3.0)

 # Contributing

 You can contribute to the project if you want